NishanThapa10/Cyber-Security-Learning/README.md

 Cyber Security Learning

-# Cybersecurity Notes – Week 1 (Module 1: Introduction to Cybersecurity)
+# Module 1: Introduction to Cybersecurity

 ## 1. World of Cybersecurity
 - Cybersecurity is the practice of defending systems, networks, and programs from digital attacks.